Sharpness Scoring

 | All | All images | Default — no filtering |

-Changing the aperture filter immediately re-filters the grid.
-If scores exist, the sharpness sort is re-applied within the filtered set.
+Changing the filter immediately re-filters the grid and re-applies the sharpness sort within the filtered set.

 Auto-Calibration from Burst